sammancoaching/website/_learning_hours/devops/three_ways.md

 - Blameless post-mortems
 - Blue-green deployment

 There are lots of lists of DevOps practices on the internet.
 Pick some you like and you think are relevant.
 You should provide the participants with some way to look up a description of each practice in case they don't know what it is, and be prepared to clarify as you go round the groups and help them in their discussions.

+After about 15-20 minutes, ask them to take a look at what all the other groups have written, or at a sample solution you prepared.
+Discuss any differences: how and why people have reasoned differently about the 3 ways.

-There is no 'correct' answer to show them at the end, the important part is the discussions and to get them to better understand what the 3 ways are.
+Note: there is no 'correct' answer, the important part is the discussions and to get them to better understand what the 3 ways are.

-### Conclusions: Which of these practices are you doing or aspire to do?
+### Conclusions: Which of these practices would you like to learn more about?
-Given all these DevOps practices, which ones are we doing in this organization?
-Back in the same groups, stick a red/amber/green sticker on each card according to how much/how well you are doing this DevOps practice.

-Can you see any patterns?
-Are you further on with some of the 3 ways than others?

-Talk about where your organization needs to invest in order to follow the 3 ways.
+Talk about where your organization needs to learn new ways of working in order to follow the 3 ways.
 Each group should come up with proposals for concrete steps to begin or existing practices to improve.
-Take these as action proposals to your next retrospective or planning meeting.
+If there are particular practices they want to learn more about, consider scheduling additional learning hours.
+Suggest they discuss any changes or new practices at the next retrospective.